DHTMLX/docs-diagram/docs/editor_overview.md

 - grid area
 - right panel

 To build a diagram, you need either to drag the necessary items from the left panel or create a copy of the items via the per-item toolbar.

 You can adjust the attributes of the items via [sidebar options of the right panel](../guides/diagram_editor/right_panel/).
+To accelerate the styling process, use `Alt (Option) + Ctrl (Cmd) + С` combination to copy styles of an item and `Alt (Option) + Ctrl (Cmd) + V` to apply these styles to the chosen items.

 | [Diagram.
 Default mode.
 Wide flowchart](https://snippet.dhtmlx.com/4d4k3o8p) |
 | ---------------------------------------------------------------------------- |